rust-lang/rfcs/text/0000-target-bundles.md

     },

     // Type of, and the linker used
-    "linker-kind": "gnu",                                   // previously linker_is_gnu: bool
+    "linker_kind": "gnu",                                   // previously linker_is_gnu: bool
+                                                            // possible values: "gnu", "msvc", "osx"
     "linker": "cc",
     "ar": "ar",
-    "archive-format": "gnu",
+    "archive_format": "gnu",

-    // Various stuff adjusting how compilation is done "function-sections": true,
+    "function_sections": true,
-    "dynamic-linking": true,
+    "dynamic_linking": true,
-    "disable-redzone": false,
+    "disable_redzone": false,
-    "obj-is-bitcode": false,
+    "obj_is_bitcode": false,
-    "allow-asm": true,
+    "allow_asm": true,
-    "allows-weak-linkage": true,
+    "allows_weak_linkage": true,
-    "no-default-libraries": true,
+    "no_default_libraries": true,
-    "custom-unwind-resume": false,                          // might make sense to merge into below "eh-method": "dwarf",                                   // NEW: what EH method to use "dll-storage-attrs": false,                             // NEW: should use dll storage attrs?
+    "custom_unwind_resume": false,                          // might make sense to merge into below "eh_method": "dwarf",                                   // NEW: what EH method to use "dll_storage_attrs": false,                             // NEW: should use dll storage attrs?
-    "debug-info": ["Dwarf", 4],                             // NEW: what debug info format "system-abi": "C",                                      // NEW: what "system" ABI means "c-abi-kind": "cabi_x86_64",                            // NEW: what C-ABI implementation to use
+    "debug_info": ["Dwarf", 4],                             // NEW: what debug info format
+    "system_abi": "C",                                      // NEW: what "system" ABI means "c_abi_kind": "cabi_x86_64",                            // NEW: what C_ABI implementation to use

-    // Various stuff adjusting how linkage is done "pre-link-args": ["-Wl,--as-needed", "-Wl,-z,noexecstack"],
+    "pre_link_args": ["_Wl,__as_needed", "_Wl,_z,noexecstack"],
-    "post-link-args": [],
+    "post_link_args": [],
-    "pre-link-objects-dll": [],
+    "pre_link_objects_dll": [],
-    "pre-link-objects-exe": [],
+    "pre_link_objects_exe": [],
-    "post-link-objects": [],
+    "post_link_objects": [],
-    "late-link-args": [],
+    "late_link_args": [],
-    "gc-sections-args": [],                                 // NEW: how to strip sections "rpath-prefix": "$ORIGIN",                              // CHANGED: to allow specifying rpath prefix, null to disable rpath altogether
+    "gc_sections_args": [],                                 // NEW: how to strip sections
+    "rpath_prefix": "$ORIGIN",                              // CHANGED: to allow specifying rpath prefix, null to disable rpath altogether
-    "no-compiler-rt": false,
+    "no_compiler_rt": false,
-    "metadata-section": ".note.rustc",                      // NEW: name of section for metadata "has-frameworks": false,                                // NEW: is concept of frameworks supported?
+    "metadata_section": ".note.rustc",                      // NEW: name of section for metadata
+    "has_frameworks": false,                                // NEW: is concept of frameworks supported?
-    "position-independent-executables": true,               // should become a plain linker argument?
+    "position_independent_executables": true,               // should become a plain linker argument?
     "lib_allocation_crate": "alloc_system",
     "exe_allocation_crate": "alloc_jemalloc",
-    // should become templates? `lib{}.so` is much nicer "dll_prefix": "lib",
+    // should become a template? `lib{}.so` is much nicer "dll_prefix": "lib",
     "dll_suffix": ".so",
     "exe_suffix": "",
     "staticlib_prefix": "lib",
     "staticlib_suffix": ".a",

-    // LLVM options
-    "cpu": "x86-64",                                        // CPU of the target "features": "",                                         // LLVM features
+    "cpu": "x86_64",                                        // CPU of the target "features": "",                                         // LLVM features
     "relocation_model": "pic",
     "code_model": "default",
-    "eliminate-frame-pointer": true,
+    "eliminate_frame_pointer": true,

-    // Apparently OS X is so much of a special case that even moving all the special cases into
-    // configuration is painful.
-    is_like_osx: false,

-    // is_like_solaris is handled by the extra gc-sections key
+    // is_like_solaris is handled by the extra gc_sections_args key
-    // is_like_msvc is handled by the extra metadata-section, linker-kind, eh-method,
+    // is_like_msvc is handled by the extra metadata_section, linker_kind, eh_method,
-    // dll-storage-attrs, debug-info keys
+    // dll_storage_attrs, debug_info keys
-    // is_like_windows is handled by the extra system-abi and c-abi-kind keys
+    // is_like_windows is handled by the extra system_abi and c_abi_kind keys
-    // is_like_android is handled by the extra debug-info key }
+    // is_like_android is handled by the extra debug_info key
+    // is_like_osx is handled by linker_kind: "osx", rpath_prefix, has_frameworks, c_abi_kind
+}
 ```